Gal-Zaidman/blog/content/blog/Golang/Web crawling in Go with Colly, learn GO by doing.md

 }
 ```

-Here we create a new crawler that can visit only ocp domain ,set MaxDepth to 1 so it will stay only one first link and configure it to work in Async mode.
+Here we create a new crawler that can visit only ocp domain ,set MaxDepth to 1 so it will stay only on the first link and configure it to work in Async mode.
-The we set a limit to be a good citizen of the web, this is important because websites can block users that overload the site.
+Then we set a limit to be a good citizen of the web, this is important because websites can block users that overload the site.
 Then we will use the OnRequest callback to print the URL we are visiting in debug mod.
 Finally we use the OnHTML callback to set a function that will be called on each a\[href\] object.
 findPR is also a [HTMLCallback](https://pkg.go.dev/github.com/gocolly/colly?tab=doc#HTMLCallback) function.